dgraph-io/dgraph/contrib/config/backups/nfs/README.md

 cd /vagrant
 ```

-After this you can follow use [Docker Compose Usage](#docker-compose-usage) to access NFS.
+After this, you can follow [Docker Compose Usage](#docker-compose-usage) to access NFS.

 #### Vagrant Cleanup